DocOfi/RepData_PeerAssessment1/PA1_template.md

 ## Preprocessing the data

-We transformed the data from the variable column date and added column variables to represent the months (months), days of the week(weekday, represented by numbers e.g. 1 is Sunday, 2 is Monday...), and days of the year (yday) when the data was recorded.
-Observation were recorder from the 274^th^ to the 334^th^ day of the year 2012 or from October 1, 2012 to November 30, 2012.
+We transformed the data from the variable column date and added column variables to represent the months (months), days of the week, and days of the year (yday) when the data was recorded.
+Observation were recorded from the 274^th^ to the 334^th^ day of the year 2012 or from October 1, 2012 to November 30, 2012.

 ```r